Combat 84: Career

+In 1983, Combat 84 received much criticism for recording a single that advocated capital punishment for rapists ("Rapist"), and an accompanying B-side that supported nuclear weapons and criticised the Campaign for Nuclear Disarmament (CND) and reds ("Right to Choose").
+Guitarist Jim stated in a 2000 interview that the latter song was intended in a tongue-in-cheek manner, and as a homage to Vietnam War movies.

-Victory Records, wanting little to do with the band at this point, compiled an album of studio recordings (intended for the band's debut album) and bootleg-quality live tracks and licensed it to German label Rock-O-Rama Records for release as Send in the Marines in 1984.
+Victory Records, wanting little to do with the band at this point, compiled an album of studio recordings (intended for the band's debut album) and bootleg-quality live tracks and licensed it to German label Rock-O-Rama Records (which would later that year establish itself as a neo-Nazi label, releasing debuts by the Böhse Onkelz and Skrewdriver) for release as Send in the Marines in 1984.
 The record was disowned by the band, which split up soon after.
+Most of these tracks were included in a double release with the Last Resort in 1987 by Link Records, entitled "Death or Glory".

+Some of their live tracks were released by Link Records on the 1989 record, "Send in the Marines".

 In the intervening years, Combat 84 were frequently labelled as a neo-Nazi, white power or Rock Against Communism (RAC) band, a charge which has been denied by 'Deptford' John and Jim, noting that the band's songs contained no racist lyrics, nor were they ever aligned with any far-right political party.
 The band's reputation was made worse by the similarity in name to a neo-Nazi group called Combat 18.
 'Deptford' John was able to retain a career by joining The Exploited, whose lyrics on certain issues were different to Combat 84 (e.g. The Exploited were against nuclear weapons), but John noted in a 2001 interview with the "Pissed and Proud" fanzine that he believes in free speech and whilst not supporting it, that RAC music should be allowed a platform as "people should be allowed to say what they want".
 In his book, Chris Henderson said that the 84 in the name was a reference to George Orwell's book 1984 and that the band adhered to the philosophy of George Orwell.

+The band became known late in the USA.
+The April 2018 issues of Maximumrocknroll began with a debate on the band's merits in the punk scene.
+The single "Rapist" achieved belated fame in the US punk scene and was re-released in 2019 by Splattered!
+Records.